Overview of programme

 - You must accumulate and show evidence of at least 450 days of Practical Work Experience (one working day is seven hours).
 Practical Work Experience (PWE) is work experience of a financial, business and/or commercial nature

-Your Kaplan tutors are industry experts and will support you with any part of your professional qualification.
+Your Kaplan tutors are industry experts and will support you with any part of your

 Outside of the classroom we also have our dedicated Academic Support team to support with technical subject matter related queries.
 They can be contacted via Live Chat, Request a Call-back or email.
 Contact details for tutors and Academic Support will be provided through MyKaplan at the start of your course.